top of page

 Two open egg boxes full of eggs ranging in colour from chocolate brown to white, through pink, blue and green

-Sadly we lost some birds to foxes when they were free-ranging during the day, so they now have a large, secure pen and come out to free-range under supervision when avian influenza housing orders aren't in force.
-When housed they live in a large, airy barn with lots of stimulation.
+Our birds free-ranging during the day and also have a large, secure pen.
+When avian influenza housing orders are in force they live in a large, airy barn with lots of stimulation.
 They love looking for worms on the muck-heap and having dust baths in the haybarn, not to mention scrounging corn off us.
-All our hens are named and have very individual characters, from Lucy the leghorn cross who will happily sit anywhere for corn, including on my head, to Bambi the amber who loves fuss, and Mara the legbar cross, the reformed bully, whose mission in life is to get into the conservatory.
-Two of the hens were bred ourselves to lay blue and green eggs.
+All our hens are named and have very individual characters, from Lucy the white leghorn cross who will happily sit anywhere for corn, including on my head, to Sparkles the mottled leghorn who loves to steal food from the pigs, and Mara the legbar cross, the reformed bully, whose mission in life is to get into the conservatory.
+Like our other animals they are fed British, soy-free food and locally sourced mixed corn.

 A grey Bluebell hen with a darker bird in the background in grass